pulumi/workshops/azure-intro/java/content/lab-02/README.md

 ## Step 3 &mdash; Create your Static Website

 Now we need to add a new resource, a `StorageAccountStaticWebsite`.
-This is a similar process to before, so let's populate this resource:
+This process is similar to before, so let's populate this resource.

 First, we need to add the following imports: